-Itamar Shatz is a graduate student at Tel Aviv University.
-His research involves the fields of linguistics, psychology, and education, as well as the interdisciplinary interactions between them.
+I am Itamar Shatz, and I am currently a linguistics MA student at Tel Aviv University.
+My research involves linguistics, psychology, and education, as well as the interdisciplinary interactions between them.

 Research interests include: